sempostma/copy-data-url-chrome-extension/README.md

-# Save SVG URL

-A simple chrome extension that let's you search for the selected text in UrbanDictionary.
+# Copy data url

+Convert any image to a base64 data url.
+Easy when you quickly need to inline images in your html or css pages.

+Added support for the file:// protocol and inline svg.